christensenjairus/ClusterCreator/README.md

 This will run bash commands on the ansible host group you define. 'all' is the default group name.
 Multiple groups can be chained together with a comma and surrounding quotations.

 # Dynamic configurations
-The dynamic nature of tofu + Ansible allows the following
+The dynamic nature of OpenTofu + Ansible allows the following
 * 1 - ∞ control plane nodes
 * 0 - ∞ etcd nodes
 * 0 - ∞ worker nodes of different classes.
 The 'classes' are defined by name, cpu, memory, and disk requirements.